creativelittledots/ps-kit/README.md

   * `small` in our example we are using *small* as a non device specific size
 * `layouts` is where all page layout PSD's are located.

-### Colour Variables (Optional and Experimental)
+### Colour Variables
 Photoshop does not unfortunately support colour variables, which has been a huge downfall as updating a colour to be slightly lighter after a client request can be a very length exercise.
-To counter this I've adopted a technique recently which does work around this, but it is quite restrictive - so I'm still unsure it's something to permanently adopt.

-#### The solution
-In the boilerplate I have made careful use of linked Smart Objects (using colours from `assets/color`) and layer masks accordingly.
-In theory this means if we update the Smart Object, it will be updated globally throughout the project.
+To counter this we would recommend using [Prisma], a Photoshop Extension allowing you to define global styles.

 #### Known issues
-* Photoshop does not auto-update Smart Objects even or prompt on file open (as you might expect, similar to InDesign).
-To work around this I have created an action to     *Update All Linked Smart Objects* which can be run as a batch command on the project.
-As there are instances of nesting there will however likely be instances where files must be manually updated.
+* It is not possible to export colour libraries created and retain the relationship between layers - making this problematic for collaboration or sharing
+  * To counter this, you can use just one shared login which syncs colour libraries live
+* These global colours are only applied to the fill or text colour - ie. not to borders or effects

 ### Todos

- - Restructure this readme so it is easier to follow
- - Create Bootstrap files
  - Create Creative Little UI Kit design

 License